npr/pmp-wordpress-plugin-theme/README.md

 It is meant to be used with the Public Media Platform Wordpress plugin.

-You can see a sample of the theme, using veteran-related content from around the country at [megaphone.publicmediaplatform.org](http://megaphone.publicmediaplatform.org).

 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*

 - [Installation](#installation)